blockpass253/iris-health-fhir-query-explorer/README.md

 uv run iris query "Top 5 medications prescribed in the last 6 months"
 ```

+The packaged console entrypoints `iris` and `iris-agent` both point to the same
+CLI app.

 For answerable questions, the CLI prints:

 - the extracted plan